Canop/broot/website/docs/common-problems.md

 * [set a transparent background](../skins/#transparent-background)
 * [set file extension dependent colors](../conf_file/#colors-by-file-extension)

-# There are artifacts on tmux
+# I have trouble with tmux

-Most problems with terminal multiplexers seem related to their bad proxying of some style related codes.
+The first problem you might see is the presence of artifacts.
+This may happen in other terminal multiplexers too and it seems related to their bad proxying of some style related codes.

 * [relevant issue](https://github.com/Canop/broot/issues/248)

 A workaround is to create a skin (for example by uncommenting the one in `conf.toml`) and to remove all `Italic` and `Bold`.

 Additionaly, if backgrounds can't be properly displayed, you may consider [marking selected lines](../conf_file/#selection-mark).

+Another problem is the fact the `br` function doesn't set a proper pane name (you'll probably see the name of your shell instead of broot).
+This may be [solved with a modified shell function](https://github.com/Canop/broot/issues/270).

 # alt-enter (or other shortcut) isn't available